ip69719/ci-portfolio-two/README.md

 * Validated that the modal closes when the user clicks anywhere outside of the modal.
 * Validated that the results section is displayed showing an overall score as soon as the last question is answered.
 * Validated that the correct answers are accurately tracked and displayed at the end of the quiz.
-* Validated that the quiz restarts/quiz question is displayed when RESTART button is clicked.
+* Validated that the quiz restarts/quiz question is displayed when REPLAY button is clicked.
 * Validated that the User is taken back to home section when QUIT button is clicked.

 ### User Story testing